jokob-sk/NetAlertX/docs/REVERSE_PROXY.md

 # make sure that your pialert container is named pialert
 # pialert does not require a base url setting

-# Since Pi.Alert uses a Host network, you may need to use the IP address of the system running Pi.Alert for $upstream_app.
+# Since NetAlertX uses a Host network, you may need to use the IP address of the system running NetAlertX for $upstream_app.

 location /pialert {
     return 301 $scheme://$host/pialert/;